Streets of London (song): Composition

 McTell left the song off his debut album, Eight Frames a Second, since he regarded it as too depressing, and did not record it until persuaded by his producer, Gus Dudgeon, for his second album in 1969.
 A re-recorded version charted in the Netherlands in April 1972, notching up to No. 9 the next month.
 McTell re-recorded it for the UK single release in 1974.
 McTell played the song in a fingerpicking style with an AABA song structure.

 Similarities of the composition have been noted (along with many others) with certain patterns found in Pachelbel's Canon.

 Commercial performance

 The song was McTell's greatest commercial success, reaching No. 2 in the UK Singles Chart, at one point selling 90,000 copies a day and winning him the 1974 Ivor Novello Award for Best Song Musically and Lyrically and a Silver disc for record sales.
-This was kept out of the high position, by a combination of "Lonely This Christmas" of Mud, and "Down Down" of Status Quo, for two weeks.
+This was kept out of the top position, by a combination of "Lonely This Christmas" by Mud, and "Down Down" by Status Quo, for two weeks.

 Other versions

+John Allan Cameron version

+In 1972, John Allan Cameron released a version on his album Lord Of The Dance.
+The single reached number 4 on Canada's AC/MOR charts, May 27, 1972.

-Roger Whittaker version
+Raffi version

-In 1971, Roger Whittaker released his version making the song gain great popularity internationally.
-It appeared in his album New World in the Morning.
-The single "Streets of London" was the B-side to his own song "Why" with the radio stations promoting his version of McTell's song.
-It was also B-side to his huge hit "The Last Farewell" also in 1971.
+In 1975, Raffi released his version on his debut album, "Good Luck Boy".
+The song was edited together, beginning with the harmonica intro that is followed by the first verse.